laher/neorg-exec/README.md

 # neorg-exec

-Code block execution for neorg (similar to [https://orgmode.org/manual/Evaluating-Code-Blocks.html](Org Mode's 'eval').
+Code block execution for [neorg](https://github.com/nvim-neorg/neorg), similar to [Org Mode's 'eval'](https://orgmode.org/manual/Evaluating-Code-Blocks.html)

 neorg-exec captures the results of the code block evaluation and inserts them in the norg file, right after the code block.